 Archives Intern: Job Description

-- Minimally assist in the development of digital preservation and records management initiatives
+- Assist in other digital preservation and records management initiatives as needed

 The successful candidate will have the following qualifications: